Long Covid Part 10: MCMC Management Protocol

 Deal with underlying metabolic damage- all the above ideally consider DNA analysis from Dr Valerio Vittone (PH.D) DNA of great importance in non-resolving symptoms.

-DNA assessment can be invaluable.
-There is seldom- seldom only 1 mutation.
+Underlying DNA causes to be identified and dealt with- seldom only 1 mutation.
 More than 400 genes differentially expressed in long covid patients.
 Platelet and megakaryocyte gene sets seen in fatigue.
 Primary problems from our DNA appear to be in:

 NLRP3 mutations look to play a major role in this neurodegenerative/inflammatory process as University of Qld researchers Woodruff et al demonstrated that SARS drives NLRP3 inflammasome activation in human microglia through spike protein.